onflow/cadence/docs/language.md

 #### Accessing Fields and Methods of Composite Data Types Using Optional Chaining

-If an optional composite type like a struct has fields or methods defined in it, optional chaining can be used to get those values or call the methods without having to get the value of the optional first.
+If a struct with fields and methods is stored as an optional, optional chaining can be used to get those values or call the methods without having to get the value of the optional first.